hrishikesh1990/freelancer_report/docs/2-state-of-remote-work.md

 ![](https://storage.googleapis.com/slite-api-files-production/files/df60bb32-28b4-47e3-a402-55f21f3fd91a/image.png)

-## Dedicated slack or similar channels for interests has been the easiest and best method to build good personal bonds in teams
+## Dedicated slack for interests has been the easiest and best method to build good personal bonds in teams

 Forming strong relationships in a remote team is a tough task given a lot of conversations revolve around the current work at hand.
 Therefore, one needs to be intentional in creating opportunities for such interactions.
 Our respondents observed that dedicated slack channels for individuals to interact with one-another on mutual interests (34%) were one of the simplest and surest ways to form personal bonds.

 ![](https://storage.googleapis.com/slite-api-files-production/files/129cefa0-3118-4277-983b-9984016165b9/image.png)

-Team offsites was next in the list at 25%, which Dave Nevogt, Co-founder & CEO of Hubstaff, mentioned was one of the most important elements of building relationships and has also helped them in employee retention.
-Other initiatives included informal catch-up or video calls (21%) and other ad hoc company initiatives such as pizza sessions or Movember, etc. (7%).
+*Team offsites* was next in the list at 25%, which Dave Nevogt, Co-founder & CEO of Hubstaff, mentioned was one of the most important elements of building relationships and has also helped them in employee retention.
+Other initiatives included *informal catch-up or video calls* (21%) and other *ad hoc company initiatives such as pizza sessions or Movember, etc.* (7%).

-Scott Hanford, Director of Customer Acquisition at Invision, on a podcast with us shared the importance of slack channels:
+**Scott Hanford, Director of Customer Acquisition at Invision,** on a podcast with us shared the importance of slack channels:

-> **"**
->
-> ...things we have done where we find success at Invision and in my own team are: Channels in slack where people have certain interests.
+> **"**...things we have done where we find success at Invision and in my own team are: Channels in slack where people have certain interests.
 We have got about a few hundred at this point from cryptocurrency to NBA.....That's actually how you can really have like a socialisation of certain themes and things that you are interested in with other co-workers.

 ## Companies are slowly recognising that having a 100% remote company is better than partially remote teams

 About 52% of our respondents worked in a fully-remote company.
 This could also be a bias based on the type of companies we reached out to.
 However, growing teams by taking the 100% distributed approach has become more popular over the years given the ability to source the best talent for a particular role.
-About 21% were either freelancers or individual entrepreneurs.

 ![](https://storage.googleapis.com/slite-api-files-production/files/d7904ffe-e035-4455-b0e8-d5819a0e9ff2/image.png)

 Companies still continue to offer remote working options selectively: 14% worked in companies where only certain teams were allowed to work remotely and another 11% where each individual could decide to work remotely or in-office.
-Very few companies (1%) allowed just a few days of work each week.
+Very few companies (1%) allowed just a few days of remote work each week.

-Additionally, to aid remote workers in building a healthy and reliable workspace, 52% of respondent shared that their companies have begun to fund better infrastructure.
+Additionally, to aid remote workers in building a healthy and reliable workspace, 52% of respondents shared that their companies have begun to fund better infrastructure.
 This helps in better productivity for the employees too and sends the message that the company is fully invested in promoting remote work.

 ![](https://storage.googleapis.com/slite-api-files-production/files/416e49db-4939-4bfc-94bf-fe09adf67f95/image.png)